-Under the influence of the betrayal and of the historic organizations of the proletariat, certain sectarian moods and groupings of various kinds arise or are regenerated at the periphery of the Foirth International.
-At their base lies a refusal to struggle for partial and transitional demands, i.e., for the elementary interests and needs of the working masses, as they are today.
+Under the influence of the betrayal by the historic organisations of the proletariat, certain sectarian moods and groupings of various kinds arise or are regenerated at the periphery of the Fourth International.
+At their base lies a refusal to struggle for partial and transitional demands, i.e., for the elementary interests and needs of the working masses, as they are to-day.
 Preparing for the revolution means to the sectarians the convincing of themselves of the superiority of socialism.
-They propose turning their backs to the "old" trade unions, i.e., to tens of millions of organized workers, as if the masses could somehow live outside of the conditions of the actual classestruggle!
-They remain indifferent to the inner struggle within reformist organizations -- as if one could win the masses without intervening in their daily strife!
-They refuse to draw a distinction between bourgeois democracy and fascism -- as if the masses could help but feel the difference on every hand!
+They propose turning their backs to the "old" trade unions. i.e., to tens of millions of organised workers, as if the masses could somehow live outside of the conditions of the actual class struggle!
+They remain indifferent to the inner struggle within reformist organisations-as if one could win the masses without intervening in their daily strife!
+They refuse to draw a distinction between bourgeois democracy and fascism-as if the masses could help but feel the difference on every hand!

-Sectarians are capable of antiferentiating between but two colors: red and black.
+Sectarians are capable of differentiating between but two colours: red and black.
 So as not to tempt themselves, they simplify reality.
 They refuse to draw a distinction between the fighting camps in Spain for the reason that both camps have a bourgeois character.
-For the same reason they consider it necessary to preserve "neutrality" in the war between Japan and China.
-They deny the principled difference between the U.S.S.R. and the imperialist countries, and because of the reactionary policies of the Soviet bureaucracy, they reject defense of the new forms of property created by the October Revolution against the onslaughts of imperialism.
+For the same reason they consider it necessary to preserve "neutrality" in the war between the U.S.S.R. and the imperialist countries, and because of the reactionary policies of the Soviet bureaucracy, they reject defence of the new forms of property created by the October Revolution against the onslaughts of imperialism.
 Incapable of finding access to the masses, they therefore zealously accuse the masses of inability to raise themselves to revolutionary ideas.

-These sterile politicians generally have no need of a bridge in the form of transitional demands becausetthey do not intend to cross over to the other shore.
-They simply dawdle in one place, satisfying themselves with a repetition of the self-same meager abstractions.
+These sterile politicians generally have no need of a bridge in the form of transitional demands because they do not intend to cross over to the other shore.
+They simply dawdle in one place, satisfying themselves with a repetition of the self-same meagre abstractions.
 Political events are for them an occasion for comment but not for action.
-Since sectarians, as in general every kind of blunderer and miracle-man, are filliped by reality at each step, they live in a state of perpetual exasperation, complaining about the "regime" and the methods and ceaselessly wallowing in small intrigues.
+Since sectarians, as in general every kind of blunderer and miracle-man, are toppled by reality at each step, they live in a state of perpetual exasperation, complaining about the "regime" and "the methods" and ceaselessly wallowing in small intrigues.
 In their own circles they customarily carry on a regime of despotism.
-The political prostration of sectarianism serves to complement shadow-like the prostration of opportunism, revealing no revolutionary vistas.
+The political prostration of sectarianism serve to complement shadow-like the prostration of opportunism, revealing no revolutionary vistas.
 In practical politics, sectarians unite with opportunists, particularly with centrists, every time in the struggle against Marxism.

-Most of the sectarian groups and cliques, nourished on accidental crumbs from the table of the Fourth International, lead an "independent" organizational existence, with great pretensions but without the least chance for success.
-Bolshevik-Leninists, without waste of time, calmly leave these groups to their own fate.
-However, sectarian tendencies are to be found also in our own ranks and display a ruinous influence on the work of the individual sections.
-It is impossible to make any further compromise with them even for a single day. correct policy regarding trade unions is a basic condition for adherence to the Fourth International.
+Most of the sectarian groups and cliques, nourished on accidental crumbs from the table of the Fourth International, lead an "independent" organisational existence, with great pretensions but without the last chance for success.
+Bolshevik-Leninists, without waste of time, calmly leave these groups to their own fate.- However, sectarian tendencies are to be found also in our own ranks and display a ruinous influence on the work of the individual sections.
+It is impossible to make any further compromise with them even for a single day.
+A correct policy regarding trade unions is a basic condition for adherence to the Fourth International.
 He who does not seek and does not find the road to the masses is not a fighter but a dead weight to the party.
-A program is formulated not for the editorial board or for the leaders of discussion clubs but for the revolutionary action of The cleansing of the ranks of the Fourth International of sectarianism and incurable sectarians is a primary condition for revolutionary success.
+A programme is formulated not for the editorial board or for the leaders of discussion clubs but for the revolutionary action of millions.
+The cleansing of the ranks of the Fourth International of sectarianism and incurable sectarians is a primary condition for revolutionary success.